rule

 Text 16

-He said: 'O mighty one, what can I do for you, o Lord, by whom, fully satisfied in your own experience of ecstasy, the entire world indeed is pacified?
+He said: 'O mighty one, what can I do for you, o Lord, by whose full satisfaction in your experience of ecstasy the entire world is pacified?
 (Vedabase)

 Text 17

-My respects for you devoted to the mode of ignorance, to you terrible in choosing the mode of passion and to you giving pleasure in favor of the mode of goodness'."
+My respects for you devoted to he mode of ignorance, to you terrible in choosing the mode of passion and to you giving pleasure in favor of the mode of goodness'."
 (Vedabase)

 Text 18